johnnywrightiv/qBraid-chat/INSTRUCTIONS.md

    - Or any other approach you prefer.
 2. Send chat messages via [`POST` `/chat`](https://docs.qbraid.com/api-reference/rest/post-chat) and stream responses back to the user.
 3. Allow users to select which model to use based on the models listed by [`GET` `/chat/models`](https://docs.qbraid.com/api-reference/rest/get-chat-models).

-### Level 1: Agentic Behavior (Optional)
-1. First, complete all tasks in **Level 0**.
-2. Extend the chat functionality to handle real-time server requests to other qBraid API endpoints to answer platform-specific questions, such as:
+4. Extend the chat functionality to handle real-time server requests to other qBraid API endpoints to answer platform-specific questions, such as:
    - "What quantum devices available through qBraid are currently online and available?"
    - "What is the status of the most recent quantum job I submitted to the qBraid QIR simulator?"

-## Development Guidelines
-- You may develop the extension using any framework(s) that you choose.

 ## Packaging Requirements
 Your project must include a script to package the extension using [`@vscode/vsce`](https://www.npmjs.com/package/@vscode/vsce).
 The script should generate a `.vsix` file named `qbraid-chat-0.1.0.vsix` in the root directory.
 Ensure the following commands work as expected: